leegee/test-webcomponent-fast-grid/README.md

     bun run test

-## Example

-    bun run test:server
-    bun run dev

 ## Benchmark

 Supply a `benchmark='true'` attribute to see benchmarks in the console.
 These impact performance a little, but cannot be run in a worker thread because workers do not have acess to the `performance.memory` API.

 Sending between 1-50 messages every 10 ms for a dataset of 100 items, on my old 64GB i7 running Windoze 10, whilst the app isn't touched and I'm watching a video on PooTube: